wispproject/wallet/CONTRIBUTING.md

 Where a patch set affects consensus critical code, the bar will be set much higher in terms of discussion and peer review requirements, keeping in mind that mistakes could be very costly to the wider community.
 This includes refactoring of consensus critical code.

-Where a patch set proposes to change the XSPEC consensus, it must have been discussed extensively on the appropriate Discord channel, and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the curators and the XSPEC Core Team.
+Where a patch set proposes to change the WISP consensus, it must have been discussed extensively on the appropriate Discord channel, and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the curators and the WISP Core Team.

 Release Policy
 --------------

-The XSPEC Core Team is the release manager for each XSPEC Core release.
+The WISP Core Team is the release manager for each WISP Core release.

 This document is subject to change and will be updated.